The cost of UX/UI design in Serbia

 redesign of existing products

-The price is defined upfront along with the scope, phases, and deliverables, which gives security to both the client and the designer.
+The price is defined in advance together with the scope, phases, and deliverables, which provides security for both the client and the designer.

-Instead of one figure, it is more realistic to talk about ranges.
+Instead of one number, it is more realistic to talk about ranges.

 In practice: